 What are Microwaves?

-Microwaves are defined as electromagnetic radiations with a frequency ranging between 300 MHz to 300 GHz while the wavelength ranges from 1 mm to around 30 cm.
-The microwave radiation is commonly referred to as microwaves.
-They fall between the infrared radiation and radio waves in the electromagnetic spectrum.
+Microwaves are defined as electromagnetic radiations with a frequency ranging between 300 MHz to 300 GHz.
+In contrast, the wavelength ranges from 1 mm to around 30 cm.
+Microwave radiation is commonly referred to as microwaves.
+They fall between infrared radiation and radio waves in the electromagnetic spectrum.
 A few of the properties of microwaves are as follows:

 - Metal surfaces reflect microwaves.
 Microwaves with a certain wavelength pass through the earth’s atmosphere and can be useful in transmitting information to and from satellites in orbit.
 Hence, the satellite dishes are made of metal as they reflect microwaves well.

 - Microwaves of certain frequencies are absorbed by water.
 This property of microwaves is useful n cooking.
 Water in the food absorbs microwaves, which causes the water to heat up, therefore cooking the food.

 - Microwaves can pass through glass and plastic.
 This is the reason why we use a plastic or glass container in a microwave oven and not metal containers, as metal reflects microwaves.

 Applications of microwaves

 The uses of the microwave are similar to that of radio waves.
 They are used in communications, radio astronomy, remote sensing, radar, and of course, owing to their heating application, they are used in cooking as well.
 Why do mobile phones use microwaves?
-Because microwaves can even be generated with the help of small antennas, so the mobile phones need not be of large size.
+Because microwaves can even be generated with the help of small antennas, so mobile phones need not be of large size.